- doxycycline hyclate

 Ear and labyrinth disorders

-Rare: pancreatitis, glossitis, staphylococcal enterocolitis, pseudomembranous colitis (with Clostridium difficile overgrowth), Clostridium difficile colitis, inflammatory lesions (with monilial overgrowth) in the anogenital region,
+pancreatitis, glossitis, pseudomembranous colitis, Clostridium difficile colitis, oesophageal ulcer, oesophagitis, enterocolitis, inflammatory lesions (with monilial overgrowth) in the anogenital region dsysphagia, abdominal pain, diarrhoea, glossitis, stomatitis

 Skin and subcutaneous tissue disorders